 In discussing feedback as instrumental both in the building of writing skill and in establishing rapport, I do not want to separate these motives.
-Indeed, this building of relationships through dialogue about writing is part and parcel of growth in as I note later when discussing Tendency 4.
-When for example. we ask students to elaborate points made in a draft of a critical paper or show how a draft of a laboratory report may be of disciplines, and so help them become better writers in those contexts.
+Indeed, this building of relationships through dialogue about writing is part and parcel of growth in writing, as I note later when discussing Tendency 4.
+When, for example, we ask students to elaborate points made in a draft of a critical paper or show how a draft of a laboratory report may be revised to fit classical form, we help initiate students to the language and conventions of disciplines, and so help them become better writers in those contexts.

 Electronic Mail Networks.
 At more and more schools, local area networks (LAN) allow students to converse in writing with one another and their professors on topics as limitless as the imaginations of the writers.
 Students read all the contributions that have been made to the discussion and respond as motivated.
 Sometimes the conversations concern designated topics.
-As part of the course in George Mason's Plan for Alternative General Education (PAGE) program, students receive access to and are assigned to read BITNET newsgroups.
-Each chooses a newsgroup of interest to summarize and comment to fellow students.
+As part of the computer literacy course in George Mason's Plan for Alternative General Education (PAGE) program, students receive access to BITNET and are assigned to read BITNET newsgroups.
+Each student chooses a newsgroup of interest to summarize and comment on to fellow students.
 This assignment promotes communication within special-interest groups and challenges students to describe their interests to those who know little or nothing about them.

-3. Especially in Universities, Class Size Tends to Be Larger, Much, Much Larger Than in Major Courses.
-Although the National Council of Teachers of English (NCTE) has recommended 15 as the ideal size for the required composition class, and schools keep this number below 25, few subject areas agree, that general education can flourish only in small classes.
-While few try to defend the large lecture class as a forum for learning, classes, of 50,100, or several hundred, always look great on the balance sheet and many students abet this strategy by being fed just to find an open space.
+3. Especially in Universities, Class Size Tends to Be Larger, Maybe Much, Much Larger Than in Major Courses.
+Although the National Council of Teachers of English (NCTE) has recommended 15 as the ideal size for the required composition class, and most schools keep this number below 25, few subject areas agree that general education can flourish only in small classes.
+While few try to defend the large lecture class as a forum for learning, large classes, of 50, 100, or several hundred, always look great on the balance sheet and many students abet this strategy by being satisfied just to find an open space.
 Full-time faculty go along because large classes for general education pay for small classes in the subjects they want to teach to majors and graduate students.

 WAC program planners have found large classes to be stumbling blocks for their efforts in two ways.
 First, the teacher who tolerates the large lecture class as a suitable forum for learning has probably not thought deeply enough about his or her objectives for student learning in order to see the connection between writing and knowing that is so vital for understanding of writing across the curriculum.
-The mind-set that presents the highest hurdle for planners is the same mind-set that governs the large lecture: my job to present the material and it is their job to learn it," with learn an unconsidered term.
-Because this lack of thought about learning is so widespread among college faculty, it is indispensable that a WAC workshop for faculty focus early, through discussion and writing, on what we mean by learning and how teaching can help it about.
+The mind-set that presents the highest hurdle for WAC planners is the same mind-set that governs the large lecture: "it is my job to present the material and it is their job to learn it," with learn an unconsidered term.
+Because this lack of thought about learning is so widespread among college faculty, it is indispensable that a WAC workshop for faculty focus early, through discussion and writing, on what we mean by learning and how our teaching can help bring it about.

-The second stumbling block large classes present is the by faculty that "my class is too large for me to assign writing."
+The second stumbling block large classes present is the assumption by faculty that "my class is too large for me to assign writing."
 This assumption derives from the mistaken notion that writing can only mean conventional themes and term papers, meticulously scrutinized, marked up, and graded by the teacher.
-Knowing that this process is time-consuming and fraught with worry for teacher who must agonize between granting a B- or a C+, faculty rightly fear the prospect of enduring this for 50 students, not to mention 200.
+Knowing that this process is time-consuming and fraught with worry for the teacher who must agonize between granting a B- or a C+, faculty rightly fear the prospect of enduring this for 50 students, not to mention 200.